lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

       Check: **Termite Inspection - Who to call on the Gold Coast?**
     heading: Five points to consider when choosing a Gold Coast Termite Company
     imageUrl: img/when-choosing-a-pest-inspection-compare-apples-with-apples.png
-  - heading: "Some common questions about Termites:"
-    text: |-
-      ### Common Q&A about Termites on the Gold Coast

-      * What are the signs of termites?
-      * What do termites look like?
-      * What are the signs of termites in a wall?
-      * What do termites sound like?
-      * What are flying termites, and what do they look like?
-      * What are dry-wood termites?
-      * How you can check your home and garden for termites
-    imageUrl: img/asking-termite-questions-2.jpg
   - heading: Consumer Warning about Termite Inspections on the Gold Coast
     text: >-
       #### **Fake companies - no QBCC license**